sanity-io/next-sanity/packages/next-sanity/README.md

 }`
 ```

+> [!TIP]
+> Sanity TypeGen will [create Types for queries][sanity-typegen-queries] that are assigned to a variable and use the `groq` template literal.

 ### Configuring Sanity Client

-To perform GROQ queries with `next-sanity`, we recommend creating a `client.ts` file:
+To interact with Sanity content in a Next.js application, we recommend creating a `client.ts` file:

 ```ts
 // ./src/sanity/lib/client.ts